 Tamagoyaki in Japanese means fried eggs.
 It is a part of bento lunch and is a rolled omelette that is sliced to bite-size to eat.
 There are many kinds of Tamagoyaki.
 The primary type is eggs combines with sugar, seasonings and/or soy sauce.
 For added sweetness and flavouring, mirin and sake are added.
 Another type is mixing grated yam, egg, sake and shrimp puree to make custard like omelette roll.
 These rolls come in different sushi rolls.
 It is served as breakfast in Japan with added toppings.
 In some areas, it is taken as a desert.

-Why can’t a regular pan be used and what is the need of a Tamago Pan?
+Why can’t a regular pan be used and what is the need for a Tamagoyaki Pan?

 - 7.5″ x 1.2″ x 5.5″ size and 1.1 pounds